Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/_index.md

 ---

-    title: About the PeSIT protocol
+    title: "About the PeSIT protocol"
-    linkTitle: PeSIT protocol
+    linkTitle: "PeSIT protocol"
-    weight: 130
+    weight: 120

----
-## What is PeSIT?
+---## What is PeSIT?

 PeSIT is an end-to-end public protocol designed to provide a reliable and normalized interface for user applications to exchange files and messages